 Dockerfile

-: The file containing instructions on how to build the Docker image.Docker Image: A snapshot of the Shiny application and its dependencies, built based on the
+: The text file containing instructions on how to build the Docker image.Docker Image: A instantiated snapshot of the Shiny application and its dependencies, which is built based on the

 Dockerfile

 .Docker Container: A runtime instance of the Docker image, isolated from the host system, ensuring consistent behavior across environments.
-When we run an image, Docker creates a container from that image.
-A Docker image can exist without a container, but all containers must be instantiated from an image.
+When we instantiate an image, Docker creates a container from that image.3

-The image containing our applications’ dependencies is safely stored inside the container, which ensures consistency across environments.
+The image containing our applications’ dependencies is safely stored within the container, ensuring consistency across environments.
 The container also isolates the image (and the application) from the host system.

 20.2 Installing Docker